Baudin999/car-lang/README.md

 current state of functional programming and tried to grab the best parts of the languages which I admire.
 Here's a small list of potential features which will probably be in the `car` language:

 -   Type Classes (like Haskell)
 -   Simple Module System (like OCaml)
 -   Simple Error messages (like Elm)

 The first thing I'll implement is the [type system](./documentation/types.md).

+## Domain Driven Design

+A quick introduction on how to do DDD in the car-lang can be found [this](./documentation/ddd.md) page.

 ## Railroad Diagram